owncloud-archive/documentation/admin_manual/maintenance/manually-moving-data-folders.rst

   apachectl -k graceful

 ..
 NOTE::
-   If you're on Centos, try `service httpd stop` and `service httpd start`.
+   If you're on CentOS/Fedora, try `systemctl restart httpd`.
-   If you're on Debian/Ubuntu try `sudo service apache2 stop` and `sudo service apache2 start`
+   If you're on Debian/Ubuntu try `sudo systemctl restart apache2` To learn more about the systemctl command, please refer to `the systemd essentials guide`_

 Fix Hardcoded Database Path Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~